Anoobis5/Module_1/README.md

 ![Musicals in Great Britain](https://user-images.githubusercontent.com/84881187/121795104-7966f900-cbdb-11eb-83c4-f2eb95cb045c.png)

 Looking at this chart, we can observe that the average Goal for successful Musical Kickstarters in Great Britain is about €4,000.
+Louise is estimating her goal for

 In both data set we observed that the higher the goal the higher the rate of failure.
 Louise's play _Fever_ is twise as much as the average across Kickstarters in both the United States and in Great Britain.
 Theater Kickstarters in the United States with a similar goal have around a 46% succes rate.
 Our data would also suggest that Louise should aim to have her musical produced for less than €4,000, becasue about half of the campaign goals are a little over the 3rd quartile for ammounts pledged at €2,000.